-In addition, it is always important to avoid squeezing Fordyce granules at home as this technique does not cause them to be eliminated and may even increase the risk of skin infection.
+In addition, it is always important to avoid squeezing Fordyce granules at home as this technique does not cause them to be eliminated and may even increase the risk of a skin infection.

 The symptoms of Fordyce spots are the appearance of small yellow or whitish spots, isolated or clustered, in the region of the mouth or genitals.
 Fordyce granules in the mouth usually appear on the upper lip, inner cheek or gums.
 In the genital region, especially in men, the appearance of Fordyce granules in the body of the penis, glans, foreskin or testicles is common.

 Fordyce granules do not cause pain or irritation, altering only the aesthetics of the region where they arise.

 In the presence of any of these signs or symptoms, the dermatologist should be consulted to make the diagnosis of the disease and discuss treatment options.